vvvv/VL.IO.NFC/README.md

 # VL.IO.NFC

-# 🪪 NFC URL Writer & Reader
+# 🪪 NFC Writer & Reader

 A lightweight tool that writes a **URL** or **String** to an **NFC tags** using a supported USB NFC reader (such as an ACR122U).
 This version **does not require or set any password** on the tag — it simply writes the provided URL/Strng or reads when a tag is detected.